Maple-Roasted Butternut Squash

 Roasting butternut squash brings out its natural sweetness, and then a bit of brown sugar and maple syrup enhance the flavor even more.

 Roasting butternut squash brings out its natural sweetness, and then a bit of brown sugar and maple syrup enhance the flavor even more.
-You end up with caramelized chunks of soft, fragrant squash that are lovely on the plate.
+The results is beautifully caramelized chunks of soft, fragrant squash that look lovely and taste even better.

-This is a terrific autumnal or holiday side dish.
+This sweet and savory butternut squash recipe (also gluten-free!) is a terrific autumnal or holiday side dish.
+Add it to your Thanksgiving table (it’s a great partner to roast turkey) or Christmas menu.
 Try it with 30-Minute Honey Garlic Pork Chops, Roasted Chicken, or a Slow Cooker Pot Roast.

 Ingredients

-• Unsalted butter – Using unsalted butter allows you to control the amount of salt in any dish.
+- Unsalted butter – Using unsalted butter allows you to control the amount of salt in any dish.
+If you want this to be a vegan dish you can use olive oil instead of the butter.

 How to Make Maple-Roasted Butternut Squash

-3. Roast the squash: Cook the squash for about 25 minutes, until light brown on the bottom.
+- Roast the squash: Bake the squash for about 25 minutes, until light brown on the bottom.

 What to Serve With Maple-Roasted Butternut Squash